 Up to 90 percent of the cost of personal vehicle mileage using the shortest distance with point-to-point itemization multiplied by the current cost per mile reimbursement rate.

 (5) Other Expenses

 A maximum of $100 may be advanced for taxis, shuttles, and gasoline for those not claiming personal mileage.
 This must be itemized in the trip description.

 e.
 Advances are not provided for:

 (1) Rental cars – These can be paid for with a credit card or through TechBuy with a purchase order;

 2. Reimbursement of Travel Advances

 a.
-The traveler must submit a travel voucher to Travel Services within 15 days after returning to headquarters.
+The traveler must submit a travel voucher to Travel Services within 15 calendar days after returning to headquarters.
 Failure to process the voucher within the 15-day period will result in the suspension of any further advances for that traveler until the delinquent advance has been cleared.
-Repeated delays in clearing delinquent advances may result in suspension of all future advances.
+Repeated delays in clearing delinquent advances may result in the suspension of all future advances.

 e.
 Under Internal Revenue Service regulations, any travel voucher not received by Travel Services (voucher and paperwork received) within 60 days of the trip end date will be taxable to the traveler.
-The taxable expense will be reported to Payroll Services for processing.
+The taxable expense will be reported to Payroll & Tax Services for processing.

 3. Special Restrictions/Provisions